federicoambrosino/web-site/_posts/2020-03-02-poincare-section-clicker-toy.md

 ## Homoclinic orbits

-Close to where islands appear, you can find somethind called a [hyperbolic fixed point](https://en.wikipedia.org/wiki/Hyperbolic_equilibrium_point) -- these look like an "X", where flows on opposite sides of the X have to move in opposite directions.
-Associated to these points, we can have an orbit that gets arbitrarily close to (but never reaches) the fixpoint, if we go far enough forward or backward in time.
-Two opposite legs of the X are repelling from the fixpoint, and two are attracting.
+Close to where islands appear, you can find something called a [hyperbolic fixed point](https://en.wikipedia.org/wiki/Hyperbolic_equilibrium_point) -- these look like an "X", where flows on opposite sides of the X have to move in opposite directions.
+Associated to these points, we can have an orbit that gets arbitrarily close to (but never reaches) the fixed point, if we go far enough forward or backward in time.
+Two opposite legs of the X are repelling from the fixed point, and two are attracting.

-It's possible for a trajectory to be attracted to the fixpoint going into the future, and repelled from *that same fixpoint* far in the past.
+It's possible for a trajectory to be attracted to the fixed point going into the future, and repelled from *that same fixed point* far in the past.
 This kind of trajectory is called a homoclinic orbit.
 Here's the closest to one that I could get in the double pendulum: